aws/aws-advanced-jdbc-wrapper/docs/JDBC-WRAPPER-CONFIGURATION-ASSISTANT.md

 Engine version minimums apply for full metadata-aware support — see §5.16 or the upstream plugin doc for the current cutoffs.
 RDS PostgreSQL additionally requires the `rds_tools` extension (the same one used for RDS Multi-AZ DB Cluster failover, but the version cutoff differs: `rds_tools v1.7` for Blue/Green).

-If a user has an RDS Multi-AZ DB Cluster and needs zero-downtime upgrades, the supported wrapper path is `failover2` with `failoverClusterTopologyRefreshRateMs` tuned low (see §13.1) — not the `bg` plugin.
+If a user has an RDS Multi-AZ DB Cluster and needs zero-downtime upgrades, the supported wrapper path is `failover2` with `clusterTopologyRefreshRateMs` tuned low (see §13.1) — not the `bg` plugin.

 ---